VedantAnand17/web3Adapter/README.md

 # Web3 Wallet Adapter

-A modern React application demonstrating Solana wallet integration and SOL token management with a clean, responsive UI built using Tailwind CSS and shadcn/ui components.
+A modern React application demonstrating Solana wallet integration, development token airdrop as a faucet and SOL token management with a clean, responsive UI built using Tailwind CSS and shadcn/ui components.

 ## Features